smatechnologies/ibm-i-agent-docs/docs/file-transfer/menu.md

 ### View SMAFT Logs

 This menu option provides direct access to the list of available SMA File Transfer log viewers.
-For general information about how to use the log views, refer to [Viewing the SMAFT Log Files](#Viewing).
+For general information about how to use the log views, refer to [Viewing the SMAFT Log Files](../file-transfer/screens.md#viewing-the-smaft-log-files)
+.
 Specific information about the SMA File Transfer log views is available below, under SMA File Transfer Screens and Windows.

 ## SMAFT Parameters